theodo-group/LLPhant/README.md

 #### Embedding Generator
 This is the step where we generate the embedding for each chunk of text by calling the LLM.

+**30 january 2024** : Adding Mistral embedding API
+You need to have a Mistral account to use this API.
+More information on the [Mistral website](https://mistral.ai/).
+And you need to set up the MISTRAL_API_KEY environment variable or pass it to the constructor of the `MistralEmbeddingGenerator` class.

 **25 january 2024** : New embedding models and API updates OpenAI has 2 new models that can be used to generate embeddings.
 More information on the [OpenAI Blog](https://openai.com/blog/new-embedding-models-and-api-updates).